BIsHetAntwoord/Squamigera/README.md

 ![sorted](/res/sorted.png)

 NOTE: the program currently does not support screen scaling, so set the scale to 100% for it to capture the entire screen.

+OPTIONS:
+The program can take a sorting algorithm as argument, the accepted algorithms are:

+insertion
+merge
+quick
+random_swap